alex100915/Quoterland/README.md

 User features:

 For all users:
-- finding quotes with posters in main page,
+- finding quotes with posters,
 - filtering, finding and sorting quotes in table,
 - watching movies fragments on youtube.